agitter/adaptyvbio-egfr/README.md

 # Adaptyv EGFR protein design competition round 2

+## Strategy
+"If you can't beat 'em, join 'em".
+My overall strategy was to build on top of BindCraft based on its strong [round 1](https://www.adaptyvbio.com/blog/po102) performance and impressive [preprint](https://doi.org/10.1101/2024.09.30.615802).
+However, beyond using BindCraft to generate sequences there were several competing objectives:
+- Do something besides pure BindCraft to inject some "creativity" into the ranking or filtering
+- Balance the goals of having sequences selected for experimental testing (via top 100 ranking or creativity criteria) with generating strong binders that are likely to express

+Regarding the latter, the ranking metrics prioritized short sequences because the pseudo-log-likelihood (PLL) is not length normalized.
+Should I bias my BindCraft settings toward short sequences, or would that hurt success in the lab?
+The round 1 winner `martin.pacesa-EGFR_l138_s90285_mpnn2` had length 138 and a ESM2 650M PLL of -320.68, which would put it at risk of falling out of the top 100 in round 2!

+I decided to try multiple BindCraft settings and score them with ESM2 PLL and our own biophysics-based protein language model [METL](https://doi.org/10.1101/2024.03.15.585128).
+We know METL-Global has problems generalizing to all protein folds, but I also expected no one else would use it (creativity points!) and couldn't resist the opportunity for some self-promotion.

+## Lessons learned
+BindCraft was fairly easy to run in my local research computing facility given the complexity of the underlying model.
+I did not initially anticipate how much GPU memory and time it would require when running with the full EGFR sequence as input.
+I wasted time with failed jobs that ran out of GPU memory or hit runtime limits.

+I was slightly dismayed by the aesthetics of my designs.
+My final submissions were all bland: small and helical predicted structures.
+I tried penalizing helicity in a few runs, but didn't explore that deeply, and those results were not my best-scoring sequences.
+I'm jealous of the [solenoid](https://x.com/_judewells/status/1853805775807758465) Jude Wells showed.
+Maybe elegance can be part of the selection process for the second set of 100.

+Besides those minor gripes, running BindCraft was pleasant.
+It was easy to configure and explore the design space and run in a high-throughput setting.
+It computed and reported a lot of metrics I was interested in so I only added ESM2 PLL and the METL score myself.

+BindCraft may not be capable of maximizing iPTM and minimizing iPAE as much as an algorithm that only optimizes those scores.
+That is likely bad for climbing the leaderboard but good for designing functional proteins.

+## Overall organization
+- BindCraft runs in an Apptainer container on GPUs in the UW-Madison research computing facility with jobs managed by HTCondor.
+- Local analysis code runs on CPU in a conda environment to collect and visualize the BindCraft results.
+- A few intermediate submissions gave partial feedback about which sequences ranked well and which strategies worked well.

 ## Building BindCraft
 I built the Apptainer container with an interactive CHTC job following their [instructions](https://chtc.cs.wisc.edu/uw-research-computing/apptainer-htc) and the submit file `build_bindcraft.sub`.
 This was submitted with `condor_submit -i build_bindcraft.sub`.